-If the minimum engine oil level is reached, OIL is displayed for 30 seconds after the ignition is switched on in the Driver Information Centre.
-Check and top up engine oil
+If the minimum engine oil level is reached, the message OIL is displayed in the Driver Information Centre for 30 seconds after the ignition is switched on.
+Check and top up engine oil ▷ 116.

-If the engine oil level is correct when the ignition is switched on OIL LEVEL CORRECT appears briefly in the Driver Information Centre.
+If the engine oil level is correct when the ignition is switched on, the message OIL LEVEL CORRECT appears briefly in the Driver Information Centre.

-If the engine oil is above the minimum level, press the trip computer button on the end of the wiper lever within 30 seconds of the ignition being switched on.
-OIL LEVEL is displayed in combination with the squares in the Driver Information Centre to indicate the oil level.
-As the oil level diminishes, the squares in the display are replaced with dashes:
+If the engine oil is above the minimum level, press the trip computer button on the end of the wiper lever within 30 seconds of switching on the ignition.
+The message OIL LEVEL is displayed in combination with squares that correspond to the oil level.

+As the oil level diminishes, the squares in the oil level display are replaced with dashes:

-= Maximum level
+one = Maximum level

-Intermediate level
+one = Intermediate level

-Minimum level.
+one = Minimum level.